need4swede/wiki-go/data/documents/playback/trident-player/troubleshooting/document.md

 ### Subtitles Out of Sync

-**Use subtitle delay:**
+**Use the Timing adjuster:**
-- Open player controls
+- Open the Playback Menu and go to Subtitles > Timing
-- Adjust the subtitle delay setting
+- Shift the offset while watching until dialogue lines up
-- Positive values delay subtitles; negative values make them earlier
+- The adjustment applies to the current file only